 Weight/Shipping Weight: 13.5/15 lb.

-Don't hesitate!
-If you're looking for top notch quality at the lowest possible price, buy the Mr. Induction 183-C now!
+If you're looking for top notch quality at the lowest possible price, the Mr. Induction 183-C is an excellent choice.

 CLICK NOW FOR AMAZON'S BEST PRICE ON THE MR. INDUCTION 183-C PORTABLE INDUCTION COOKER: